CCTV

 These categories are selected because Police statistics show that these categories are of concern in the camera’s area of operation.
 If there is a serious crime of another nature, the cameras will play a role in getting help to the scene as soon as possible, and/or helping with a Police investigation later.

-You can see where all of the CCTV cameras are located throughout Hutt City
+You can see where all of the CCTV cameras are located throughout Lower Hutt.

 Map of CCTV cameras